 Poor people desperately need stuff-lots of stuff.
 When I first visited poor communities in the Majority World, it broke my heart.
-They didn't have any of the things that I call necessities-safe homes, furniture, kitchens (or even cooking stoves), bathrooms...They didn't even have enough food for their children.
+They didn't have any of the things that I call necessities-safe homes, furniture, kitchens (or even cooking stoves), bathrooms...
+They didn't even have enough food for their children.
 What parent should listen to a child cry because they are hungry?
 If I were in charge, none.
 I would be handing out food to them all.
-To me, the obvious solution was to raise money amongst those who have "too much" and redistribute it amongst those who don't have enough.
-I believed:
+To me, the obvious solution was to raise money amongst those who have "too much" and redistribute it among those who don't have enough.
+I believed that, since poor families lack basic resources, providing those resources solves their problem.